12 Collaboration styles for working together effectively

 9. Delegative collaboration

-- Develops individual skills: When team members are given responsibilities, they get to identify their strengths and take on responsibilities for professional growth.
+• Develops individual skills: When team members are given responsibilities, they can identify their strengths and take on tasks that support their professional growth.
 This results in improved leadership and decision-making skills.

-- Difficulty in crisis management: When there is no centralized decision-making, teams struggle to respond effectively during urgent situations.
+• Difficulty in crisis management: When decision-making is not centralized, teams struggle to respond effectively in urgent situations.

 This collaborative style is ideal for design, writing, and advertising teams.